cwi-dis/VR2Gather/Documentation/04-prefabs.md

 ## Avatars for participants

-The `P_Player` prefab is what is instantiated for every other player.
+The `P_Player` prefab is what is instantiated for every _other_ player.
+Note the emphasis on _other_: these are created for all players except for the current user.

 The `PlayerControllerOther` component controls which of the possible representations for this participant is currently in use.
 The standard options are: